ABSTRACT SUBMISSION

 PRESENTATION FORMATS

-Oral presentations are each allotted 12 minutes: 9 minutes for your presentation, 2 minutes for questions and 1 minute for transition.
+Long presentations are allotted 12 minutes in total: 9 minutes for your talk, 2 minutes for audience questions, and 1 minute for transition between speakers.

 SUBMITTING YOUR ABSTRACT